Gone are the days where you must be in the office to do your job.

 While online tools like Skype and Dropbox can help close the gap between virtual and physical offices, many typically only serve one purpose.
 This leaves teams with disconnected tools and a crowded desktop of multiple open windows, pings and chat boxes.

-Recognizing these obstacles, Kintone's business application platform can help global teams stay united by:
+Recognizing these obstacles, Kintone's teamwork platform can help global teams stay united by:

 1. Maintaining centralized, open lines of communication